typelevel/cats-effect/docs/tutorial.md

-Cats Effect provides additional `joinWith` or `joinWithNever` methods to make sure at least that the error is raised with the usual `MonadError` semantics (e.g., short-circuiting).
+Cats Effect provides additional `joinWith` or `joinWithNever` methods to make sure at least that the error is raised with the usual `MonadError` semantics (_i.e._, short-circuiting).
 Now that we are raising the error, we also need to cancel the other running fibers.
 We can easily get ourselves trapped in a tangled mess of fibers to keep an eye on.
 On top of that the error raised by a fiber is not promoted until the call to `joinWith` or `.joinWithNever` is